-The 67-year-old Italian coach has committed his future to the country for the next four years
+The 67-year-old Italian coach, who arrived at the helm in 2012, has committed his future to the country for the next four years

 Fabio Capello has reached an agreement with Russia over a new contract until after the 2018 Fifa World Cup.